ciiiii/zookeeper-operator/README.md

 ```
 #### Specification
 - image: zookeeper backup job image
+  - the older images have some problems, if you have pulled, please use `image: go2sheep/zk-helper:10cc9d8` to pull new one.
 - mode: backup mode, can be once, shedule
 - schedule: backup schedule, only valid when mode is shedule, format is cron
 - suspend: used to suspend job in shedule mode